-You love your boyfriend, but he doesn’t make an effort in your relationship.
-Here’s what to do when you start to wonder about his feelings for you.
+You love your boyfriend, but he stopped making an effort in your relationship.
+You’re starting to wonder about his feelings for you, and perhaps even worry that he no longer loves you the way he used to.

-It’s time to pull back from your relationship for a few minutes, so you can see yourself — and your boyfriend — more objectively.
-Here, you’ll find several questions and tips to help you evaluate your love life and make a good decision about your future.
+One of the best things to do when you’re confused about your relationship is to pull back and try to see yourself — and your boyfriend — more objectively.
+Here, you’ll find several questions and tips to help you evaluate your relationship and make a good decision about your boyfriend.
 You’ll learn how to respond when your boyfriend stops texting you.
 And if you need help deciding what to do about a boyfriend who isn’t making an effort in your relationship, you can share your story in the comments section below.

-How well do you know your boyfriend?
-On a scale of 1 to 10, would you rate your relationship a 1 (you started dating within the last couple of months and are still in the beginning phases of getting to know each other) or a 10 (you’ve been dating for 20 years and know each other inside and out).
-The middle of this “relationship scale” is a 5: you’ve been dating for a year or more, and you know each other fairly well…but surprises still crop up here and there!
+Be objective: how well do you know your boyfriend?
+How much do you know about his life, family, friends and job?
+On a scale of 1 to 10, would you rate your relationship a 1 (you started dating within the last couple of months and are still in the beginning phases of getting to know each other) or a 10 (you’ve been dating for 20 years and know each other inside and out)?
+The middle of this “relationship scale” is a 5: you’ve been dating for a year or more, and you know each other fairly well.
+Still, surprises still pop up often enough to keep you on your toes.

-How to Respond When Your Boyfriend Isn’t Making an Effort
+5 Things to Do When Your Boyfriend Stops Making an Effort

-Accept your boyfriend for who he is, because the changes that he’ll change are very small.
+Accept your boyfriend for who he is today.

 2. Remember who you can change

-Write down three things you expect your boyfriend to do or be in your relationship.
-Use your private journal or diary, or share your thoughts in the comments section below.
+Here’s what to do: write down the three strongest emotions you feel about your boyfriend’s lack of effort in your relationship.
+Write in your journal or diary, or share in the comments section below.
 Writing down your expectations will not only help you gain clarity and insight into yourself, it’ll also help you see if you need to change what you expect of your boyfriend.

 3. Don’t settle for less than you deserve in a relationship

 After you write down your expectations of your boyfriend, ask yourself if they’re realistic.
-For example, maybe you expect your boyfriend to text you five times a day, and call you first thing in the morning and last thing before you fall asleep.
-You can probably see that those relationship expectations aren’t realistic!
+For example, do you expect your boyfriend to text you five times a day or call you first thing in the morning and last thing before you fall asleep?
+Maybe what you see as your boyfriend’s “lack of effort” is simply a normal part of being in a solid, comfortable relationship.

-But maybe you expect your boyfriend to make an effort by calling you once a week, or texting you once a month.
-Maybe you feel grateful when he finally decides to stop by — at 10 pm, without calling first — or he always expects you to just be waiting for him.
-Those relationship expectations are way too low.
+On the other hand, maybe your boyfriend’s lack of effort means that he only calls you once a month or texts you once every two months.
+That’s not enough for any relationship!
+Maybe you feel grateful when your boyfriend finally decides to stop by at 10 pm, without calling first.
+Maybe he always expects you to be waiting for him, ready to do whatever he wants.
+Those aren’t just low relationship expectations, they’re unhealthy patterns of behavior.
 If you’re last on your boyfriend’s list of priorities, then you need to stop wondering what to do when he makes no effort in your relationship.
 You need to recognize that you’re settling for less than you deserve.
-And you need to figure out why you’re not holding yourself in higher esteem.
+And you need to figure out why you’re not asking him to treat you better.

 4. Look at your boyfriend’s life through his eyes

-If you’ve been together for a long time (a 7 or 8 on that “relationship scale” at the beginning of this post), then maybe you can see that your boyfriend isn’t making an effort right now because he’s dealing with serious issues in other aspects of his life.
+Are circumstances in your boyfriend’s life affecting how he relates to you and others?
+This is where my first question comes in: how well do you know your boyfriend?
+If you’ve been together for a long time (a 7 or 8 on that “relationship scale” at the beginning of this article), then maybe you can see that your boyfriend isn’t making an effort because he’s dealing with serious issues in other parts of his life.

 If you haven’t been dating long — or if your relationship is less than a year old — you may not know your boyfriend well enough to determine why he stopped making an effort.
 Is your boyfriend an emotionally unavailable man?
 Maybe he’s coping with financial problems in his professional or personal life, or grieving the los of someone he loves.
 Maybe he’s too heavy into the party, drugs, and alcohol scene.
 Or maybe your boyfriend is dealing with an ex-wife and custody issues, and just doesn’t have the time or energy to make an effort in your relationship.